Want to Lower LGBTQ Youth Suicide Risks? Just Accept Who They ArePin

 When we look at that, the data is striking.
 One of our data findings found LGBTQ youth who have at least one accepting adult are 40% less likely to report a suicide attempt.
 When I say risk factors, rejection is one of the biggest ones on the other side for protective factors, it’s acceptance, its affirmation, its support.
 It’s so crucial during the adolescence and young adult period.

 If you go listen to the whole podcast below, you’ll see that the things that increase the risks for suicide among LGBTQ youth are very much socially based.
-It’s not that LGBTQ youth have some sort of genetic quirk that makes them more likely to deal with mental health issues, it’s because they are so much more likely to be rejected and unable to live their authentic lives.
-That one thing is something that has an oversized impact on suicide rates for everyone and happens to LGBTQ kids more often. (see also –LGBT+ pupils twice as likely to have been bullied than their straight peers, new research finds)
+It’s not that LGBTQ youth have some genetic quirk that makes them more likely to deal with mental health issues; it’s because they are so much more likely to be rejected and unable to live their authentic lives.
+That one thing is something that has an oversized impact on suicide rates for everyone, and happens to LGBTQ kids more often. (see also –LGBT+ pupils twice as likely to have been bullied than their straight peers, new research finds)

 The fact that, somehow, we haven’t figured that out yet, and continue to lose such a large number of LGBTQ kids, should make us nothing but ashamed as a society.
 If you care about kids, and care about preventing suicide, and aren’t willing to simply accept LGBTQ kids, you’re doing it wrong.
 The data is clear.
 They need someone, anyone, in their lives to accept them.